aritra90/CluStrat/SimulatedAlleleCode/final_Git_CluStrat/README.md

 * The output of StratCompare.py is ...
 ```
 ```
-* There is also an R script, geneAnnot.r, that can be run taking the above file and use biomaRt to extract gene annotations for the significant SNPs found by CluStrat.
-The output from this script is the following:
+* The output from running geneAnnot.r is the following:
 ```
     refsnp_id ensembl_gene_stable_id associated_gene
 1   rs6699993